Primary school admission guide

 In your application you'll need to:

-- give evidence of the medical or social need, such as a professional medical diagnosis or a statement
+- Give evidence of the chronic medical or social care need, such as a professional medical diagnosis or a statement.

 Get help with your application